uniqfroyo/CCI_AVCE_FP/README.md

 **KiKi and WaWa**

-Brief: Kiki and Wawa are travelers in the world.
+**Brief**: Kiki and Wawa are travelers in the world.
 They explore the world and meet different friends.
 This is a simple scenario in the game.
 Players need to control Kiki to find friends: Dogknight, in order to learn new skills.
 Players can move freely in the world and can also interact with different objects.

 **The style of our environment :**